phaidra/phaidra/README.md

     repo and name them `privkey.pem` and `fullchain.pem`).
 -   firewall with port 80 and 443 open.

-Once you've got these prerequisites, change into the `prod` directory of this repo, put FQDN and IP into the lower section of the `.env` file (in the `prod` directory) and run `docker compose up -d` from there.
+Once you've got these prerequisites, change into the `prod_nginx` directory of this repo, put FQDN and IP into the lower section of the `.env` file (in the `prod_nginx` directory) and run `docker compose up -d` from there.
+We currently work on the same for apache2.
+Depending on your internet connection and PC power, the set up will last about 10-30min.

 ## using an external webserver